egnica/Framer-Motion-1/GitHub-Clone-And-Update.md

    `git status`
 2. What I do here is click the source control on vs code to push my changes.

 ## Update Another Local Directory with the Changes.
-(Make sure local file is up to date)
+IF NEVER CONNECTED TO REPO (Make sure local file is up to date)

 ### Step 1.
 Navigate to the Directory